 His pauses were longer as he looked at the girls.

 An Update From Jaye . . .

 I’ve received a lot of emails from readers wanting to know what I’ve been up to the last few months and when they can expect the next book.
 Frankly, after finishing the World Without Love series, I needed a break.
 It was a five-year project involving months of research.
 And while I really appreciate the overwhelming support from readers assuring me they would welcome a fourth book about Jewel’s continuing adventures in the edgy world of espionage and high-flying romance, I’ve decided to let the third book, Redemption, bring the series to a close.
 Does that mean we’ll never hear from Jewel or Annie again?
 Not hardly.
 Jewel’s exploits are far from over.
 The next chapter in Jewel’s life is a couple years in the future and, when released, will begin a brand new series with Jewel continuing to tantalize readers with exotic locations, archeological mysteries, and a search for an ancient lost treasure.

 So what have I been working on?

-As many of my readers know, I enjoy writing short stories, especially those with unexpected twists and surprise endings, particularly when the characters continue to haunt my thoughts long after I’ve turned the last page.
+As many of you know, I enjoy writing short stories, especially those with unexpected twists and surprise endings, particularly when the characters continue to haunt my thoughts long after I’ve written the last page.

-So for the past year, I’ve been putting the finishing touches on a new collection of short stories and novellas.
+I’ve been putting the finishing touches on a new collection of short stories and novellas.
 Some are as short as two pages, while others tip the scale at thirty or more.
-And yes, there are several edgy stories with an erotic touch, which is how I decided on the book’s title, Journeys from Above and Below the Belt.
+Of course, there are several edgy stories with an erotic touch, which is how I decided on the book’s title, Journeys from Above and Below the Belt.

-I’ll be able to share the cover art in about two weeks, along with a sneak peek excerpt to whet your appetite.
-The projected publication date is Spring 2019.
+The projected publication date is Fall 2019.
 I know that’s a bit in the future, but in the publishing world, it’s just around the corner.